-By 29th April 2019 candidates must submit to their supervisor a progress essay of up to 10,000 words, and they may also add a section of the thesis of up to 10,000 words.
+By 27th April 2020 candidates must submit to their supervisor a progress essay of up to 10,000 words, and they may also add a section of the thesis of up to 10,000 words.
 Candidates are also expected to submit their progress log, signed by their primary supervisor, in order to show the methods training (and any other relevant activities) they have undertaken.
-The progress log also needs to be uploaded via your CAMSIS self-service account.
-Instructions on how to upload the progress log can be found on Moodle.
+The progress log also needs to be sent to the PhD administrator.
 Finally, the candidate must provide a timeline for the remainder of their research.
 This must include when and in what order the candidate intends to proceed with research.

-By 17th May 2019 candidates should submit all materials to their Advisor and assessor via email, unless a hard copy is requested, and copy in the PhD administrator.
-The assessments should then take place between 20th May and 6th June.
+By 15th May 2020 candidates should submit all materials to their Advisor and Assessor via email, unless a hard copy is requested, and copy in the PhD administrator.
+The assessments should then take place between 18th May and 4th June.